The Shipping Law Review: Malta

 The International Convention on Civil Liability for Bunker Oil Pollution Damage 2001 (the Bunker Convention) has been transposed into domestic law through the Merchant Shipping (Liability for Bunker Oil Pollution Damage) Regulations (SL 234.46).

-Additionally, in response to grave concern about the spread of invasive species through the carriage of ballast waters from ships, Malta acceded to the Convention for the Control and Management of Ships' Ballast Water and Sediments 2004 (the Ballast Water Management Convention, which entered into force on 8 September 2017) on 7 September 2017.
+In response to grave concern about the spread of invasive species through the carriage of ballast waters from ships, Malta acceded to the Convention for the Control and Management of Ships' Ballast Water and Sediments 2004 (the Ballast Water Management Convention, which entered into force on 8 September 2017) on 7 September 2017.
 The Convention came into force in Malta on 7 December 2017 when it was transposed into domestic legislation through the Merchant Shipping (Ballast Water Management Convention) Regulations (SL 234.55).

-Moreover, to further establish a system of penalties for failure to comply with monitoring and reporting obligations, Regulation (EU) 2015/757 of the European Parliament and of the Council of 29 April 2015, and amending Directive 2009/16/EC, was transposed into domestic legislation through the Merchant Shipping (Monitoring, Reporting and Verification of Carbon Dioxide Emissions from Maritime Transport) Regulations (SL 234.54).
+To further establish a system of penalties for failure to comply with monitoring and reporting obligations, Regulation (EU) 2015/757 of the European Parliament and of the Council of 29 April 2015, and amending Directive 2009/16/EC, was transposed into domestic legislation through the Merchant Shipping (Monitoring, Reporting and Verification of Carbon Dioxide Emissions from Maritime Transport) Regulations (SL 234.54).

-Furthermore, Malta is a signatory to:
+Furthermore, Malta is a signatory to the following:

 - the UN Environment Programme Convention on Biological Diversity;